AshleyPoole/poc-nginx-loadbalancing/chapters/nginx/features.md

 Lets Encrypt is a free and open source tool/provider for getting SSL certifcates.
 They provide a CLI tool that allows anyone to verify their domain and create certs.
 Lets Encrypt currently only support Linux distributions.

-The benefit of Lets Encrypt is the ability to create as many certificates as we want for free with no comparison in the type of security we get from our current certificates.
+The benefit of Lets Encrypt is the ability to create as many certificates as we want for free with security equivalent to our current certificates.
 Let's Encrypt also comes out of the box with automation around provisioning and deploying certificates.

 ##### Scale (Active/Active)